LexWills/Edutils/README.md

 - Camel/Pascal case strings.
 - etc

-Each function solves a specific, but often occurring coding problem, providing the most efficient solution possible.
-The code is throughly tested and exhaustively documented, with examples and explanations of every function and concept.

-The goal is to help other programmers with coding problem's I've had in the past, showing them the formulas and techniques I've developed for solving these tricky, often occurring coding problems.
+The goal is to help programmers with coding problem's I've had in the past, showing them the formulas and techniques I've developed for solving these tricky, often occurring coding problems.

 # It's Free